yongsungm/yongsungm.github.io/projects/project-6.md

 Incorporated speed profile data and directional limitations of the sailboat
 </li>
 <li>
-Integrated local wind forcast data from NOAA
+Integrated local wind forecast data from NOAA
 </li>
 <li>
 Optimized the land detection algorithm for imported maps